To Contact Me

-The fin donated to the Heritage Centre by RAF No. 2 Squadron had been painted by the squadron in 2012 to celebrate their centenary.
+The fin donated to the Heritage Centre by RAF No. 2 Squadron was painted by the squadron in 2012 to celebrate their centenary.
 The livery

-depicts a BE2 aircraft, the type the squadron flew at Montrose during WW1.
+depicts a BE2 aircraft, the type of aircraft the squadron flew at Montrose during WW1.
 The GR.4 from which the fin originates was damaged

 by a bird strike in 2014 and subsequently retired from service.
 The squadron kept the fin and eventually made the decision